-(1) Impact of Japanese and Global Economies on the Marubeni Group
+(1) Impact of Changes in Global Economy and Industrial Structure on the Marubeni Group

 The Company is a general trading company engaged in a wide range of business activities through bases in Japan and over 60 other countries.
 Examples include the production and procurement of natural resources and other primary commodities, as well as the manufacture and sale of finished goods and various commercial and investing activities in Japan and overseas in many industrial fields.
-As a result, the Group is impacted by the economic conditions prevailing in Japan and other countries where it has operations, as well as by the state of the global economy as a whole.
-Worsening economic conditions on either of these fronts could adversely affect the operating activities, business results, and financial condition of the Group.
+They are consequently affected by global economic conditions.
+They also constantly need to develop new business models and revamp existing ones in response to changes in the industrial structure driven by forces such as technological innovation and diversification of values.
+A global economic downturn or slowdown or failure to adequately adapt to changes in the industrial structure could adversely affect the Company and its subsidiaries’ operating activities, business results and/or financial condition.

 (2) Credit Risks Regarding Business Partners